Zed-z/dragons-path-restorer/README.md

         |-- edo-webfont.ttf
         |-- edo-webfont.woff
         ```
-2. Edit the `config.py` configuration file to your liking
+1. Edit the `config.py` configuration file to your liking:
     - Preparing assets for offline use may take a while.
-If you don't need this functionality, set the `local_resources` entry to `False`
+If you don't need that functionality, set the `local_resources` entry to `False`
     - Set `css_tweaks` to `False` if you want to view the site exactly as it used to look, without visual tweaks and improvements
-    - You should leave the other entries on their default values, unless you know what you're doing
+    - You should leave other entries set to their default values, unless you know what you're doing
-3. Open a terminal in the main project directory
+1. Open a terminal in the main project directory
+    - On Windows 11, you can right click empty space in the folder and press `Open in Terminal`
+    - On earlier versions of Windows, you can select File Explorer's address bar, typ `cmd` and press enter
-4. Install required python packages with `pip install -r requirements.txt`
+1. Install required python packages with `pip install -r requirements.txt`
-5. Run `python3 dp_restorer.py` to prepare files, apply fixes and launch the comic in your browser
+1. Run `python3 dp_restorer.py` to prepare files, apply fixes and launch the comic in your browser

 # Notes and known issues